Early Care and Education

 Even before the COVID-19 pandemic impacted the child care sector in Colorado, licensed child care capacity was already far too limited to serve all of the young children in our state who likely need care.
 In 2019, over 246,000 Colorado kids under 6 lived in families where all available parents were in the labor work force, while Colorado’s licensed child care centers, family child care homes and preschools only had the capacity to serve approximately 152,000 children – only 62% of Colorado’s young children.
 This left 94,000 young children and their families to rely on other forms of care.
 Unfortunately, child care capacity challenges are often due to widespread staffing issues made worse by the pandemic.

 The majority of Colorado’s youngest children live in households where all parents work, making child care a necessity for most families.
 Without strong federal and state support for quality early experiences, many working families struggle to find affordable child care.
-This can put our most vulnerable children further at risk and creates significant barriers for low-income parents to maintain employment.
-On average, one year of child care for an infant in Colorado costs $15,600 in a child care center and $10,400 in a family child care home.
+This creates even greater barriers to access for children in households with low incomes, making it increasingly difficult for parents to maintain employment.

 Recent Policy Successes